HuMangoPP/python_level_editor/README.md

 ### Notes:

 1. Use WASD keys to move the anchor for the canvas in cases where the image is larger than the pygame window
+2. Use the F key to create up to 10 custom flags for tiles
-2. Use the SPACE key to toggle the collision state on or off (a red outline on the tile will indicate this state)
+3. Use the numeric keys to toggle the active flags
-3. Use the left mouse button to place a tile and the right mouse button to remove a tile
+4. Use the left mouse button to place a tile and the right mouse button to remove a tile
-4. Use the mouse wheel to switch between tiles in the atlas
+5. Use the mouse wheel to switch between tiles in the atlas
-5. If there is no .json file, the program will create one
+6. If there is no .json file, the program will create one
-6. If no .json file or no .png file is specified, the program will create new_map.json and new_map.png in root directory
+7. If no .json file or no .png file is specified, the program will create new_map.json and new_map.png in root directory.
+If no atlas is specified, then the default atlas.png will be used.
-7. This program is **not** exclusive to python.
+8. This program is **not** exclusive to python.
 Any graphics library supporting .png files and languages supporting .json files can easily use this editor